hinh2003/phongbat/README.md

 - Added fake commit commit 1 of 2024-06-06 with count 3 with 3 commits
 - Added fake commit commit 2 of 2024-06-06 with count 3 with 3 commits
 - Added fake commit commit 3 of 2024-06-06 with count 3 with 3 commits
+- Added fake commit commit 0 of 2024-06-07 with count 3 with 3 commits